chellej80/Embarr-Equestrian-Donations/README.md

 Test Steps:

-Selecting secure checkout in the shopping cart, takes the user to the checkout page.
+Selecting the profile option under account a user can see their order history.

 Expected Results  | Pass y/n
 ------------- | -------------